-The Function of Dental Assistants
+The Job of Dental Assistants

-- Setting and verifying appointments
+- Setting and confirming appointments

-- Preparing and sterilizing instruments for dentists
+- Sterilizing and preparing instruments for dentists

 - Clearing patients’ mouths with suction equipment